Skip to content

 Biotuff Compostable Cling Wrap Agreena 3 in 1 Reusable Wraps

-3. Bin bags/liners made from partly recycled plastic
+3. Bin bags/liners made from partly recycled plastic to reduce plastic waste

 Products that say “50% recycled plastic” on their labels can confuse consumers.
 An example of this is the Glad to be Green 50% Ocean Plastic Recycled Bags.